10 Potential Health Benefits of Green Tea

 Overall, while more research is needed to fully understand the potential benefits of green tea for heart health, the available evidence suggests that regular consumption of green tea may help reduce the risk of heart disease by improving several key risk factors.

-3. Could Improve Brain Function
+3. Improved Brain Function

 Green tea contains two important compounds that may help improve brain function: caffeine and L-theanine.